pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 Introduction
 ------------

-Python as the primary interface of PyTorch is ease-of-use and efficient for development and debugging.
+Python, as the primary interface of PyTorch, is easy to use and efficient for development and debugging.
-Inductor default wrapper generates Python code to invoke generated kernels and external kernels.
+The Inductor's default wrapper generates Python code to invoke generated kernels and external kernels.
-However, in deployment that requires high performance, Python as an interpreted language is slower compared with compiled language.
+However, in deployments requiring high performance, Python, as an interpreted language, runs relatively slower compared to compiled languages.

 We implemented Inductor cpp wrapper by leveraging the PyTorch C++ APIs to generate pure cpp code to combine the generated and external kernels, which makes the